 The “market value,” may not be the same as the home’s assessed value.
 Typically, you can expect that a home’s assessed value will be about 80 to 90 percent of its market value.
 Check with a real estate professional to find out the exact figure from your local tax office, or municipality.

 - Taxable Value – Obtaining the taxable value of a property is an essential part of the property assessment.
 Remember to make adjustments based on exemption amounts to get an accurate taxable value of the property.
-If you need any help finding the value, talk to your real estate agent.
+If you need any help finding the value, talk to your real estate agent in Chandler.

 - Mill Levy – There are a lot of numbers you need to know during the homebuying process.
 One of them includes what is known as a “mill levy.”
 This value is part of the tax assessment rate for properties in the area, including all types of real estate which can include a range of amenities.
 The neighborhood’s tax rate will vary based on public, and private amenities offered by the local government.
 A property tax levy is represented as a percentage on your local tax assessor or government website.
 You can use the value to calculate the amount of taxes you will pay.
 For example, 4% of a home that is worth $200,000 would cost about $8,000 in taxes per year.
 If you want to estimate your property taxes use this calculation: (home assessed value x levy).